brittonp/BiTemporal/README.md

 ## How to use the app
 On first running the app you will see the chart reflecting the initial seed data for Department 10 (the seed data).

 There are two buttons with predefined __UPDATE__ statements to modify Department 10's title from a specific effective date.
-On performing the updates the affect will be shown in the chart and the table (which is the contents of the __Department__ database table for Department 10).
+On performing the updates the affect will be shown in the chart and the table (which is the contents of the __department__ database table for Department 10).

 To re-intialise the data click __Reset__.